artur-IT/Our-Family-Films/README.md

 - Interactive movie shelf - ability to reorganize movies using drag and drop mechanism
 - Saving changes in the order of videos between sessions

-## ✨ Animated background with stars (only CSS !)
+## ✨ Animated background with stars

 The application uses a dynamic animated background with a starry sky effect, which adds a unique character and atmosphere when viewing videos:

-- Implementation using react-tsparticles library - an advanced tool for creating interactive particle animations
+- Implementation using only CSS, without the need for additional libraries!
-- Configurable animation parameters (number of stars, speed, interactivity)
+- Configurable animation parameters (number of stars, speed)
-- Performance optimization through the use of WebGL and Canvas
 - Responsiveness - the animation adapts to different screen sizes
-- Subtle parallax effect reacting to cursor movement

 The animated background not only improves the aesthetics of the application, but also alludes to the magical world of cinema, creating an immersive experience for users browsing movie recommendations.